lordmulder/mhash-384/README.md

   Read-only reference to the `std::string` containing the input data to be processed.
   *Note:* All characters in the range from `str[0]` up to and including `str[str.length()-1]` will be processed as input.
 Each character in the `std::string` is processed as a *byte* value, disregarding any specific character encoding.

+### MHash384::update() [4]

+	template<typename iterator_type>
+	void update(const iterator_type &first, const iterator_type &last)

+A convenience overload of the [`MHash384::update()`](#mhash384update-1) function, which processes a sequence of elements via iterators.

+*Parameters:*

+* `const iterator_type &first`
+  Read-only reference to the iterator designating the *first* element to be processed.
+  *Note:* All elements in the range from `*first` up to but excluding `*last` will be processed as input.
+Each element in this range is processed as a byte-sequence; the size of an element is `sizeof(iterator_type::value_type)`.

+* `const iterator_type &last`
+  Read-only reference to the iterator designating the *last* element to be processed.
+  *Note:* All elements in the range from `*first` up to but excluding `*last` will be processed as input.
+Each element in this range is processed as a byte-sequence; the size of an element is `sizeof(iterator_type::value_type)`.

 ### MHash384::finish()

 	const std::uint8_t *MHash384::finish(void)

 Retrieve final hash value.
-This function completes the MHash-384 hash computation and returns the computed hash value.
-The function finalizes the internal MHash-384 context and returns a pointer to the buffer containing the resulting hash value.
-Once this function has been called, the `MHash384` instance is in an *finalized* state, until it is [reset](#mhash384reset)!
+This function completes the MHash-384 hash computation.
+The function finalizes the internal MHash-384 context, if it was not finalized yet, and returns a pointer to the buffer containing the resulting hash value.
+Once this function has been called, the `MHash384` instance remains in the *finalized* state, until it is [reset](#mhash384reset).

+***Warning:*** Trying to process more input data while the `MHash384` instance is in *finalized* state will throw an exception!

 *Return value:*